raihan822/daymate/README.md

 # Future Plan:

-* **Frontend** is pending; the repo contains a `frontend/` scaffold.
-I will use **React framework** for the frontend.
-When the frontend is ready, I will update the README and CORS settings if needed.
 * will add a `/health` or `/ping` endpoint for uptime checks (for load balancers/uptime monitors).
 * Will add unit tests for the fallback planner and input validation.
 * will add rate-limiting / caching of 3rd-party responses to avoid hitting API quotas.
-* The LLM prompt and chaining will be moved later to a separate module for easier testing and more advanced RAG.

 ---